Video games in the United States: Market statistics

+In December 2022, American consumers spent $7.6 billion on video gaming content, hardware, and accessories, up 2% from the previous month and bringing total expenditure for the year to $56.6 billion.
+The unit sales growth featured a similar drop with the report of 188 million units sold from 245.9 in 2021.
+U.S. gaming consumers spent a total of $20.77 billion on the game industry alone and currently hard copies of video games are still dominating in sales compared to digital copies.
+2022 saw inexorable expansion in the gaming sector, particularly in online and mobile gaming.
+A fundamental shift in mentality is also occurring, with games now being viewed as venues for creativity, self-expression, and socialization.
+While major IT firms are developing their own meta-universes, new gaming technologies such as AR, VR, and MR are changing the industry.

 Best-selling video games

-The following titles are the top ten best-selling video games in the United States, according to sales figures from The NPD Group.
-The list covers console games and PC games, but does not include console pack-in game bundles, arcade video games, mobile games, or free-to-play titles.
+The following titles are the top ten best-selling video games in the United States, according to sales figures from The NPD Group as of 2017.
+The list covers console games and PC games, but does not include console pack-in game bundles, arcade video games, mobile games or free-to-play titles.
 Among the top ten titles, six were developed or published by Japanese company Nintendo, two published by American company Activision, and two from British developer Rockstar North and American publisher Rockstar Games.

+PlayStation

+The following titles are the best-selling games of all time on PlayStation consoles, according to Circana as of 2025.

+Best-selling video games by year

+The following titles are the top-selling video game titles in the United States annually since 1980, with sales figures from The NPD Group since 1994.

+Among the 41 reported annual top-sellers between 1980 and 2022, thirteen were published by Nintendo, twelve by Activision Blizzard, four each by Atari and Take-Two Interactive, three by Electronic Arts, and two each by Sega and Acclaim Entertainment.

 History

 1940s

 The beginning of video games can be traced to the year 1940, when American nuclear physicist Edward Condon designed a computer capable of playing the traditional game Nim.
 This device would have tens of thousands of people play it even though the computer won 90% of the time.
 Seven years later an American television pioneer, Thomas T. Goldsmith, Jr., patented an oscilloscope displayed device that challenged players to fire a gun at a target.